Nutrition

 6. LIVIVA

-This brand’s low-carb pastas have only 5 grams of net carbs thanks to a mix of water, konjac flour, tapioca flour and oat fiber, making them a great alternative to traditional pasta.
+This brand’s low-carb pastas have only 5 grams of net carbs thanks to a recipe of water, konjac flour, tapioca flour and oat fiber, making them a great alternative to traditional, carb-heavy pasta.
+You can get spaghetti, penne and fettuccine, offering options for all your favorite, easy pasta recipes

 If that isn’t encouragement enough, LIVIVA also offers the best keto pasta for protein seekers, with the brand’s low-carb, high-protein wheat flour pastas.
 These wheat noodles have 10 grams total carbs, 8 grams net carbs and a mind-blowing 27 grams of plant-based protein, thanks to pea protein, konjac and mulberry leaf powder.
-Low-carb eaters can add these protein-rich strands to tagliolini with pomodoro sauce and dine to their heart’s delight.

 LIVIVA Dried Shirataki Spaghetti Nutritional Info (per 75-gram serving)